-Equivalent to graduation from an accredited four-year college or university with major coursework in civil engineering, public or business administration, or a related field, and five (5) years of responsible professional engineering or public works operations and maintenance experience with considerable supervisory or administrative experience.
+Equivalent to graduation from an accredited four-year college or university with major coursework in business or public administration or a related field, and seven (7) years of experience in public or private administration or municipal government, with three (3) years of considerable supervisory or administrative experience.
 Possession of a Master's Degree is highly desirable.